 Alongside this, Stamp Duty can be reduced through negotiations with the seller or estate agent.
 This can happen if the price of the property is positioned on, or near, the next band of interest rates.

 Stamp Duty: COVID-19

-The Government has implemented a temporary reduced rate of Stamp Duty during the COVID-19 pandemic to support the property market and homebuyers during these unprecedented times.
-Both first-time buyers and experienced property owners pay no SDLT up to £500,000 between 8th July 2020 and 31st March 2021.
+The Government has implemented a temporary reduction of Stamp Duty during the pandemic to support the property market during these unprecedented times.
+Both first-time buyers and property owners pay no SDLT up to £500,000 between 8th July 2020 and 31st March 2021.

 The varying reduced rates for properties above £500,000 during ‘The Stamp Duty Holiday’ are currently set to return on 31st March, but could be extended until June.
 Please check the government website for updated information: <https://www.gov.uk/guidance/stamp-duty-land-tax-temporary-reduced-rates>